digiltd/oh-rtd-test/Novelan-Heat-Pump-Binding.md

 - thermalenergy_total - sum of all total energy in KWh
 - extended_state – contains the time of the state and the state; Possible states are error, heating, standby, switch-on delay, switching cycle blocked, provider lock time, service water, screed heat up, defrosting, pump flow, desinfection, cooling, pool water, heating ext., service water ext., flow monitoring, ZWE operation
 - heating_operation_mode - operation mode (0="Auto", 1="Zuheizer", 2="Party", 3="Ferien", 4="Aus")
-- heating_temperatur - heating curve offset
+- heating_temperature - heating curve offset
 - warmwater_operation_mode (0="Auto", 1="Zuheizer", 2="Party", 3="Ferien", 4="Aus")
-- warmwater_temperatur - target temperatur for warm water
+- warmwater_temperature - target temperature for warm water
 There are some more values listed in the example configuration.
 But these are only values for "heatpump professionals".

 As a result, your lines in the items file might look like the following: